ypedroo/my-env/README.md

-# 👋 Welcome to Ynoa's Dotfiles!
+# 👋 Welcome to my Dotfiles!

 These are the base dotfiles that I start with when I set up a new environment.
 Over the years, I've assembled a collection of useful tools and configurations that speed up my workflow and make system tasks more enjoyable.